geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Yet to my mind this gleam of comfort brought,,

-" That she to shun the hateful union sought ;
+" That she to shun the hateful union sought;

 " I hop'd Lymnoria's jealousy would aid,